apalesujay/node_chat/README.md

 ```

 #### 1. For Server
-After you are done installing all the dependencies, run following commands start server:
+After you are done installing all the dependencies, run following command to start server:

 ```
 > node server.js